Genital herpes treatments

-If you think you have genital herpes the first step to take is to go straight to your healthcare provider or a sexual health clinic to have yourself tested.
-It’s important to go ASAP whilst you still have symptoms.
+If you think you have genital herpes the first step to take is to go straight to a sexual health clinic to have yourself tested.
+Don’t go to your GP as they’ll refer you to a sexual health clinic anyway.
+It’s important to go to the clinic ASAP whilst you still have symptoms.
 Learn more about getting tested for genital herpes.

 So, what is the best treatment for genital herpes?
 You can try the following:

 Antiviral prescription medications like valaciclovir and Valtrex are generally the most effective treatments for genital herpes.
 You take both of these medications orally to stop the virus multiplying and spreading.
 Taking these prescription medications can help reduce the severity of your symptoms and clear them up faster.